DIVERSIFY-project/diversitype/README.md

 ```
 You should add, on the configuration:
 + the project directory,
-+ the jar location of your project
++ Your project's jar location
 + the number of change you would like.

 ### 2- Launch Tests !